pedrohfsilva/FerrariStoreFrontend/README.md

 ### Project Description

 The Ferrari Store is an online store for selling collectible items, offering a curated selection of miniature cars and helmets.
 A must-visit for motorsport enthusiasts, it offers high-quality replicas of Ferrari vehicles and iconic racing helmets, perfect for collectors and fans.
 As a unique feature, you can even listen to the engine sounds of our car miniatures.
-Check out the initial website design here: [link].

-Describe how your project implements the functionality in the requirements.
-Diagrams can help a lot here.

 ### Requirements

-Our website supports both customers and administrators, with user and product registration.
-Customers can select products, choose quantities, and add them to a cart for purchase with a credit card.
-As a unique feature, we included a system to press a button in the product page and play engine sounds for the car miniatures in our store.
-All pages are fully responsive.
+# Platform Overview

+Our platform supports **customers** and **administrators** with tailored functionalities.

+## Administrator Features
+- **Inventory Management**: Adjust stock levels, add, or remove items.
+- **Account Control**: Create and manage administrator accounts.

+## Customer Features
+- **E-Commerce**: Browse products, select quantities, and checkout via credit card.
+- **Profile Management**: Update personal details and save delivery addresses.

+## Unique Feature
+**Interactive Engine Sounds**: A dedicated button on product pages plays realistic engine sounds for car miniatures—enhancing the shopping experience for enthusiasts.

+## Technical Note
+**Fully Responsive Design**: Optimized for seamless use across all devices.

 ### Navigation Diagram